rysavy-ondrej/Pristine/README.md

 ### Requirements
 This project requires OpenSSL development package to be installed on a host system.
+#### Linux
+For Linux (Ubuntu) this means to execute:
 ```
 $sudo apt-get install libssl-dev
 ```
+This install development package, which means that it includes header files and static library files that are necessary for development.
+After installing libssl-dev, all header files and library file should be in gcc path and Makefile.Linux can be used to compile the project.
+#### Mac OS X
+Mac OS X has installed OpenSSL in a development edition but all functions are marked as deprecated as Mac OS X uses different library than OpenSSL.
+To overcome this, project comes with necessary files from OpenSSL.
+These are located in Package folder.
+#### Windows
+Windows is currently not supported.

 ### Compilation
 To compile the project run make specifying which makefile to use.
 There are different makefiles depending target operating system: